Updated on June 24th, 2020 by Bob Ciura

 The Minute Maid Pulpy brand appeals to a more health conscious consumer.
 Juices simply do not have the same stigma as soda does.
 This trend will very likely result in future growth for the Minute Maid Pulpy brand in China, Singapore, Thailand, and other Asian countries.

 The Simply brand of juices is sold in the United States and Canada.
-The brand was releases in 2001 and reached billion dollar status by 2009.
+The brand was released in 2001 and reached billion dollar status by 2009.
 Simply’s best-selling juice is orange juice.
 The company’s orange juice is 100% juice and not-from-concentrate.

 Despite the ‘Simply’ name, the process of manufacturing Simply orange juice is far from squeezing orange juice into a bottle.